physimals/quantiphyse/README.md

 #### v1.0 (Target Feb/March 2019)

+ - Stable interface for QpWidget, QpData, Process
-No firm plans yet - selection from 'Vague plans' below
+ - Otherwise no firm plans yet - selection from 'Vague plans' below

 #### Vague Plans for Future

  - Python 3 (untested currently but should be mostly OK)

+ - Refactoring of view classes
+   - This is a mess at the moment.
+Need all view options to be stored as metadata and cleaner separation between the ImageView widget and the individual OrthoView widgets.

  - MoCo/Registration
    - Bartek's MC method
    - Revise interface to allow for MC and registration to be treated separately (MCFLIRT/FLIRT) (or not)